eshannaik/Portfolio-Management/README.md

       2) Minimum Variance Portfolio
       3) Mean–Variance Optimized Portfolio (Efficient Frontier)

-    All portfolios are subject to:
-      Fully invested constraint (weights sum to 1)

   <b>Efficient Frontier</b>

     The efficient frontier is made using the Markowitz Mean–Variance Optimization.